alexdovzhanyn/elixium_miner/README.md

 #### Advanced Usage

 People who are comfortable working within a terminal may prefer to create their own run script.
 To see usage options, cd into the directory where the miner is extracted, and run `./bin/elixium_miner usage`.

-### Running in dev mode
+### Building from Source

+If none of the release candidates match your system architecture, it will be necessary to build from source.
+It is important to have elixir installed on your machine, this can be done by following the [installation instructions](https://elixir-lang.org/install.html).

+In order to build from source:

+1. Clone this repository
-1. Run `mix deps.get`
+2. Run `mix deps.get`
-2. Update `config/config.exs` with a wallet address that you own
-3. Run `mix run --no-halt`
+3. Run `MIX_ENV=prod mix release`

+Upon successful build, a tarball containing the compiled build can be found in `_build/prod/rel/elixium_miner/releases/<version_number>/elixium_miner.tar.gz`

 ![Miner Gif](https://s3-us-west-2.amazonaws.com/elixium-assets/Untitled+(1).gif)